pylint-dev/pylint-ml/README.rst

 About
 -----
-``pylint-ml`` is a pylint plugin for enhancing code analysis for machine learning and data science
+``pylint-ml`` is a pylint plugin for enhancing code analysis for machine learning and data science projects